ViaHero · Updated November 21, 2019

 Wander the markets

 After your busy morning, enjoy the serenity of wandering through Bogota’s incredible marketplaces and parks.
 The Plaza de Mercado de Paloquemao, Bogota’s main food market, is chock-full of vendors all day, every day.
 Selling everything from fresh fruit to whole butchered animals, this market is an experience unlike any other.
-And if you’re lucky enough to be in town on a Sunday, you can also dive into the delightful clamor of Bogota’s incredible flea markets—most of these swap meets are local secrets, though, so you’ll have to ask one of our locals where to find the best ones!
+And if you’re lucky enough to be in town on a Sunday, you can also dive into the delightful clamor of Bogota’s incredible flea markets—most of these swap meets are local secrets, though, so you’ll have to chat with a Bogota local to find them.

 Eat, drink, and party in Zona T